-(b) From and after the effective date of this regulation, wherever an underground storage container for the storage of bulk fertilizer already exists, a leak detection and liquid recovery system shall be installed within the time prescribed by K.A.R.
+(b) From and after the effective date of this regulation, wherever an underground storage container of bulk fertilizer already exists, a leak detection and liquid recovery system shall be installed within the time prescribed by K.A.R.
 4-4-952.